 This is one of my favorite recipes.
-I've made it for years, and have no idea where it came from, and my kids demand it each year at Halloween.
-Use white chocolate, marshmellow fluff, and sugar to create a rich, creamy orange fudge that tastes like Creamsicles -- remember those tasty popsicles you ate as a kid?
+I've made it for twenty years, and have no idea where it came from, and my kids demand it each year at Halloween.
+Use white chocolate, marshmallow fluff, and sugar to create a rich, creamy orange fudge that tastes like Creamsicles -- remember those tasty popsicles you ate as a kid?
 This recipe will be a big hit with your Samhain party guests.
 For a really magical presentation, make a batch of Yule Peppermint Fudge at the same time, cut both batches into squares, and lay them on a plate in an orange-and-black checkerboard pattern.

 Prep Time: 20 minutes